movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Every DUP copy is required.
 Once superblock writing has been attempted, attempt the final barrier even if a mirror failed; ambiguous publication requires an error and read-only mount.

+Data and metadata phases each queue at most 16 physical writes asynchronously.
+Submitted buffers own their bytes.
+Completion records errors and short I/O, releases the buffer, then drops the phase's pending count.
+Every exit drains the phase before its completion state or transaction resources can be freed;
+failed completion prevents advancing to publication.
+Superblock writes and the two cache barriers retain their synchronous ordering.

 Committed metadata is never overwritten.
 Abort restores saved roots and marks transaction-owned extent buffers stale before releasing new allocations.